source-academy/tools/demo-assessments/README.rst

 You should now be able to access a local copy of Source Academy at port 80 (open up your web browser, and key in *localhost*).

-To stop the docker container,

-1. Open up a new terminal window
+To stop the docker container, open up a new terminal window and run:
-2. Find the name of the container
-3. Kill the container

-For example,

 .. code::

-    $ docker ps
+    $ make stop
-    CONTAINER ID  IMAGE  ...(omitted)...
-NAMES
-    bb6acc335498  cadet  ...(omitted)...  hardcore_blackwell
-    $ docker kill hardcore_blackwell

 Development
 ===========